DIAGNijmegen/picai_baseline/README.md

 pip install -e .
 ```

-This ensures the scripts are present locally, which enables you to run the provided Python scripts.
+Installing from source ensures the scripts are present locally, which enables you to run the provided Python scripts.
 Additionally, this allows you to modify the baseline solutions, due to the `-e` option.
-Furthermore, this ensures the latest version is installed.

 ## General Setup
 We define setup steps that are shared between the different baseline algorithms.
-To follow the baseline algorithm tutorials, this setup must be completed first.
+To follow the model-specific baseline algorithm tutorials, these steps must be completed first.

 ### Folder Structure
-We define three main folders that must be prepared apriori:
+We define three main folders that must be prepared:
-- `/input/` contains one of the [PI-CAI datasets](https://pi-cai.grand-challenge.org/DATA/).
-This can be the Public Training and Development Dataset, the Private Training Dataset, the Hidden Validation and Tuning Cohort, or the Hidden Testing Cohort.
+- `/input/` contains the [PI-CAI dataset](https://pi-cai.grand-challenge.org/DATA/).
+In this tutorial we assume this is the PI-CAI Public Training and Development Dataset.
   - `/input/images/` contains the imaging files.
 For the Public Training and Development Dataset, these can be retrieved [here](https://zenodo.org/record/6624726).
   - `/input/picai_labels/` contains the annotations.
 For the Public Training and Development Dataset, these can be retrieved [here](https://github.com/DIAGNijmegen/picai_labels).
 - `/workdir/` stores intermediate results, such as preprocessed images and annotations.